This section will cover how you'll do that with your troop.

 From toolkits and guides to regular contact with experienced individuals, you’ll have all the support you need to be a Girl Scout volunteer.
 Here’s a list of some important resources you’ll want to check out.

 Rallyhood is GSSEM's one-stop shop to help volunteers, caregivers, and GSSEM staff come together and get things done better and faster than ever before -all in one place.
-Through Rallyhood, volunteers can create web pages called Rallies to manage their troops.
-Through your troop's Rally, you can create, promote, share, and manage events, collect money, share pictures, create event signups and polls, and communicate with caregivers.
+Through Rallyhood, volunteers can create web pages called Rallies to manage their troop.
+Through your troop's Rally, you can create, promote, share, and manage events, collect money, share pictures, post sign-up and polls, and communicate with caregivers.
 Volunteers may also join one of GSSEM's Rallies to explore helpful resources and content.
 Rallyhood is accessible via desktop or as an app.
 To get connected, visit the GSSEM Rallyhood Success Center.

 With Rallyhood, girls and leaders can explore meeting topics and program activities together and follow the fun as they plan their Girl Scout year.